powersync-ja/powersync-sqlite-core/docs/sync.md

    - The client will emit an instruction to stop the current stream, clients should restart by sending another `start` command.
 6. `completed_upload`: Notify the sync implementation that all local changes have been uploaded.
+7. `update_subscriptions`: Notify the sync implementation that subscriptions which are currently active in the app have changed.
+Depending on the TTL of caches, this may cause it to request a reconnect.
+8. `subscriptions`: Store a new sync steam subscription in the database or remove it.
+   This command can run outside of a sync iteration and does not affect it.

 `powersync_control` returns a JSON-encoded array of instructions for the client: